 A healing, dairy-free drink to warm up and stay well this winter.

-With flu season upon us, it seemed like a great time to share this ancient Ayurvedic beverage known as golden turmeric mylk.
-Turmeric may be the most powerful therapeutic spice in the world with plenty science-based evidence to back up this claim.
+With flu season upon us, it seemed like a great time to share this ancient Ayurvedic beverage known as golden turmeric milk.
+Turmeric may be the most powerful therapeutic spice in the world with plenty of science-based evidence to back up this claim.
 It has been used as a medicinal herb for thousands of years in traditional Chinese and Ayurvedic medicine.
-Curcumin is the main active ingredient which has been shown to have powerful anti-inflammatory and antioxidant effects.
+Curcumin is the main active ingredient that has been shown to have powerful anti-inflammatory and antioxidant effects.
 Evidence suggests curcumin fromturmericcan: